Join Our Mailing List

-0. Whether to Begin with Quantum Transformation or Conflict Management
+0. Whether to Begin with Our Two Foundational Courses or Conflict Management

-If it's important to you to see THE BIG PICTURE early on, and thus see how all the little pieces fit together, then begin with the Quantum Transformation Course.
-Moreover, if you like to know the theoretical background of a topic before you learn the practical methods for bringing about change and transformation, that's another reason to begin with our foundational course.
-However, if you'd like to first learn about the Thomas-Kilmann Conflict Mode Instrument (TKI) and how it can improve conflict management in the workplace, then start with either BASIC Training or ADVANCED Training, as described below.
-Indeed, some people prefer to take Quantum Transformation after they've already completed all of our other online courses on conflict management and change management, since Quantum Transformation can also serve as the capstone—concluding—course that ties everything together.
+More specifically, if it's important to you to see THE BIG PICTURE early on, and thus see how all the pieces fit together, then definitely begin with (00) Expanding Consciousness and (0) Quantum Transformation.
+Moreover, if you like to know the theoretical background of a topic before you learn the practical methods for bringing about change and transformation, that's another reason to begin with our two foundational courses.
+But if you'd like to first learn about the Thomas-Kilmann Conflict Mode Instrument (TKI) and how it can improve conflict management in the workplace, then start with either (1) BASIC Training or (3) ADVANCED Training, as described below.
+Indeed, some people prefer to take our two foundational courses after they've completed all of our other courses, so they can then tie all the pieces together with our big-picture models and modalities.
 The choice is yours!

 1. Whether to Take BASIC or ADVANCED Training in Conflict Management

 If you're rather new to conflict management and don't have much prior experience with the Thomas-Kilmann Conflict Mode Instrument (TKI), we suggest you take BASIC Training in Conflict Management.
 Furthermore, if it seems that you don't have time right now to take a much longer course, or you'd first like to experience what an online course is really like before you commit more time and expense, these are two additional reasons to begin with our eighty-minute BASIC Training in Conflict Management.